 Figure 5.3.1-2 Example of isolated deployment of two network slices of operator

-5.3.2 Potential requirement

-The 3GPP management system could have the capability to allocate network slice based on granular isolation requirements on the network slice

-Note: For example, instead of binary sharing/non-sharing indicator, granular isolation requirements could be multi- levels requirement, such as isolation attribute specified in GSMA PRD NG.116

-The 3GPP management system could have the capability to group network slices with same isolation requirements and security level

-The 3GPP management system could have the capability to support authorized network slice related management service consumer to query and select group to the network slice to be deployed

-Note: For example, the authorized network slice related management service consumer could be another high privileged management system or administrator of the NOP.

-5.3.3 Issue and gaps
+5.3.2 Issue and gaps

 The resourceSharingLevel attribute is defined in ServiceProfile dataType - see Network Slice IOC defined in 5G Network Resource Model (NRM).
 This attribute only specifies whether the resources to be allocated to the network slice can be shared with other network slice(s).
 The existing 3GPP management system capabilities cannot support the use cases and potential requirements described above, which implied not only granular isolation requirements for network slice (e.g. isolation attribute specified in GSMA PRD NG.116), but also flexible inclusion/exclusion rules between network slices (e.g. group network slices with same isolation requirement and security level together, and isolate the network slices in the group from network slices in other groups).